mmig/mmir-plugin-speech-android/README.md

 On adding the plugin, 2 MMIR "modules" (for recognition and synthesis) will be copied into the platform's resource folders `<www assets>/mmirf/env/media/android*.js`

+For details on using (speech) plugins in the MMIR framework, also see the corresponding section in the [wiki][2].

 # USAGE
 ------

 ## INSTALLATION